Non-vanishing mod $p$ of theta lifts for (O_{2n+1},Mp_{4n}): Toric periods and toric integrals

-In this section we will assume $m=2n_0$ and define Bessel periods of the Fourier coefficients of the theta lift $\Theta_{\phi_{\lambda}}(\mathbf{f})$ and then relate them to certain toric periods of the corresponding automorphic form $\mathbf{f}$ under certain conditions.
+In this section we will define toric periods of the Fourier coefficients of the theta lift $\Theta_{\phi_{\lambda},\mathbf{f}}$ and then relate them to certain toric periods of the corresponding automorphic form $\mathbf{f}$ under certain conditions.

-Recall we have a maximal torus $T=T_1\times T_2\times\cdots\times T_{n_{0}}$ of $ H$.
+Recall we have a maximal torus $T=T_1\times T_2\times\cdots\times T_{n}$ of $ H$.
 We define the following morphisms of algebraic groups